 Student Applications

-Applications to stage a show in Lent 2025 are now closed.
+Applications to stage a show in Michaelmas 2025 (and Lent 2026 Week 1) are now open!

 Key Dates: